UK COVID-19 variant has significantly higher death rate, study finds

-LONDON (Reuters) - A highly infectious variant of COVID-19 that has spread around the world since it was first discovered in Britain late last year is between 30% and 100% more deadly than previous strains, researchers said on Wednesday.
+LONDON (Reuters) - A highly infectious variant of COVID-19 that has spread around the world since it was first discovered in Britain late last year is between 30% and 100% more deadly than previous dominant variants, researchers said on Wednesday.

-In a study that compared death rates among people in Britain infected with the new SARS-CoV-2 variant, known as B.1.1.7, against those infected with other strains, scientists said the new variant had “significantly higher” mortality.
+In a study that compared death rates among people in Britain infected with the new SARS-CoV-2 variant - known as B.1.1.7 - against those infected with other variants of the COVID-19-causing virus, scientists said the new variant’s mortality rate was “significantly higher”.

-The B.1.1.7 variant was first detected in Britain in September 2020, and has since been found in more than 100 countries.
+The B.1.1.7 variant was first detected in Britain in September 2020, and has since also been found in more than 100 other countries.

-It has 23 mutations in its genetic code - a relatively high number of changes - and some of these have made it far more able to spread.
-UK scientists say it is about 40%-70% more transmissible than previously dominant circulating coronavirus variants.
+It has 23 mutations in its genetic code - a relatively high number - and some of them have made it far more easily spread.
+Scientists say it is about 40%-70% more transmissible than previous dominant variants that were circulating.

 In the UK study, published in the British Medical Journal on Wednesday, infection with the new variant led to 227 deaths in a sample of 54,906 COVID-19 patients, compared with 141 among the same number of patients infected with other variants.